sweattep/modern_quotes/README.md

 >property ownership, capital, credit, and markets.
 When considered as a whole, these barriers constitute economic exclusion, not just economic inequality.

 >The act of war is the last option of a democracy, taken when there is a grave threat to our national security.

+>If you don't have the time to do it right, when will you have the time to do it over?